AdamLassiter/solo-calc/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on code of conduct, and the process for submitting pull requests.

 ## Authors
 This project remains the sole work of Adam Lassiter (https://github.com/AdamLassiter) (http://people.bath.ac.uk/atl35/).
+Attentin is directed towards the [COPYRIGHT.md](COPYRIGHT.md) file for more information.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.